-At the bottom of the Feudal system were poor people who were known as peasants, serfs and villeins, they worked the land and had to pay rent to the Barons for the use of the land on which they could grow food for their families and the towns and villages people.
-The peasants could also fight for the barons as military men in some situations.
+At the bottom of the Feudal system were poor people who were known collectively as peasants commonly serfs and Villeins they worked the land and had to pay rent to the Barons for the use of the land on which they could grow food for their families and villages people.
+Peasants could also fight for the barons as military men in some situations.

-The new feudal system in England mirrored that of northern France, this kind of feudal system gave people at the top of the feudal pyramid more wealth and power than those below, the king was at the top of this system, next came important high ranking nobles such as Dukes, then lower-ranking nobles and knights, at the bottom of the hierarchy were the workers such as serfs who commonly worked in the fields of the local lord’s manor estate.
+Feudalism in England mirrored that of northern France where it originated, this kind of feudal system gave people at the top of the feudal pyramid more wealth and power than those below, the king was at the top of this system, next came important high ranking nobles such as Dukes, then lower-ranking nobles and knights, at the bottom of the hierarchy were the workers such as serfs who commonly worked in the fields of the local lord’s manor estate.

 The King would also give charters and privileges to towns that also provided soldiers in times of war place soldiers to the King.

-Feudalism was basically a new type of land ownership which put the ownership of all land in the hands of a small group of people, one of the main reason for this feudal system was to have standing armies in a state of battle readiness, the armies were provided to the King by the Barons.
+Feudalism was basically a new type of land ownership that put the ownership of all land in the hands of a small group of people, one of the main reasons for this feudal system was to have soldiers and armies ready for battles, the armies were provided to the King by the noble landowners.

-The Feudal system of the medieval ages wasn’t perfect although it was very good, for example Knights could be required to fight for 40 days in a calender year in return they would commonly receive land as payment for their provision of future service.
+Knights for example could be required to fight for 40 days in a calendar year in return they would commonly receive land as payment for their provision of future service.